archival-0x/ghostpass/README.md

 # ghostpass

+> WARNING: still WIP!

 Ghostpass is a dead simple password management protocol that enables users to distribute cleartext-like ciphertext to the open web, while still maintaining security and data integrity.

-> Don't use this yet!
-I'm not done.
-I'm just flexing my contributions.

-## 1. Introduction
+## intro

-> The lack of use of third-party libraries and modules allow us to demonstrate the efficiencies of such a password manager using just
-> native Python functionality.
-Of course, utilizing such other libraries / modules are still feasible, but performance and security must
-> be evaluated accordingly.

-Ghostpass is a password management protocol that is designed with the purpose of transmitting secrets through the open web, while being able to maintain security and
+Ghostpass is a password management protocol that is designed with the purpose of transmitting secrets through the open web, while being able to maintain security and integrity.

-### 1.1 Problems

 There's quite a bit of password managers that are out there today, so why even bother with Ghostpass?
 In order to answer this question, let's take a look at several different password managers "models" that already exist, and the problems that plague them: